The Addams Family: Premise and background

-The family appears to be a branch of an extensive Addams clan with relatives all over the world.
+The family appears to be a branch of an extensive Addams clan, with relatives all over the world.
 In the original television series they are said to be related to "those one-D Adamses", a fact the family are deeply ashamed of.
 According to the film version, the family credo is, Sic gorgiamus allos subjectatos nunc (pseudo-Latin: "We gladly feast on those who would subdue us").
 Charles Addams was first inspired by his hometown of Westfield, New Jersey, an area full of ornate Victorian mansions and archaic graveyards.
-In the original comics series they live in a gothic house on Cemetery Ridge.
+In the original comics series they live in a 'gothic' house on Cemetery Ridge.
 According to the television series, the residence is a gloomy mansion adjacent to a cemetery and a swamp located in an unspecified American town.
 In the musical (first shown in Chicago in 2009), the house is located in Central Park.
-In the 2019 film, the Addamses live in an abandoned asylum located in the outskirts of the state of New Jersey which is haunted by a disembodied resident who demands the property to remain undisturbed.
+In the 2019 film, the Addamses live in an abandoned asylum located in the outskirts of the state of New Jersey which is haunted by a disembodied resident who demands the property remain undisturbed.

-Although most of the humor derives from the fact that they share macabre interests, such as putting each other and themselves in the way of bodily harm (none of which seems to have an effect), the Addamses are not evil.
+Although most of the humor derives from the fact that they share macabre interests, such as putting each other and themselves in the way of bodily harm (none of which seems to have any effect), the television Addamses are not evil.
 They are a close-knit extended family.
-Morticia is an exemplary mother, and she and Gomez remain passionate towards each other; as established in the television series, she calls him "bubbeleh", to which he responds by kissing her arms, behavior which Morticia can also provoke by speaking a few words in French (their meanings are not important; any words in French will do).
+Morticia is an exemplary mother, and she and Gomez remain passionate towards each other; as established in the television series: She occasionally fondly calls him bubbeleh, to which he responds by kissing her arms, behavior which Morticia can also provoke by speaking a few words in French (their meanings are not important; any words in French will do).
 The parents are supportive of their children (except in the 2019 film when Wednesday arrives home wearing a pink dress).
 The family is friendly and hospitable to visitors; in some cases, it is willing to donate large sums of money to causes (television series and films), despite the visitors' horror at the Addamses' peculiar lifestyle.
 The characters were unnamed until the advent of the 1964 television adaptation, except for Wednesday and Morticia who were first named for a 1962 licensed doll collection.